-- Blend the cream cheese and eggs in a blender.4 oz cream cheese, 4 large eggs
+- Blend the cream cheese and eggs in a blender.4 ounces cream cheese, 4 large eggs

-- Heat the butter in a skillet over medium heat.1 tsp butter
+- Heat the butter in a skillet over medium heat.1 teaspoon butter

 - Scoop the batter with a 1 tablespoon a measuring spoon and pour onto the pan.

 - Cook, until the edges separate from the pan and you can easily slip a spatula under the pancake to flip it over.